jmbealer/my-knowledge-base/unsorted-org/org-old/organizations/melvil-decimal-system.md

   586-589 "Cryptogams"
   587 "Pteridophyta"
   588 "Bryophytes"
-  # 589 is unassigned (but has been used at FLP for lichens and fungi)
+# 589 Is Unassigned (but Has Been Used at FLP for Lichens and fungi)
  590 "Zoology"
   591 Animal physiology
   592-595 "Invertebrates"